mvajhi/DevOps_Lab/9-elk-stack/README.md

 4. Click on the "Add agent" button.
 5. Follow the instructions to obtain the enrollment token.
 6. Copy the enrollment token and place it in the `FLEET_ENROLLMENT_TOKEN` variable in the `.env` file of the Elastic Agent.

+## Troubleshooting

+If you encounter any issues during the deployment process, refer to the following troubleshooting steps:

+- Ensure that all environment variables are set correctly in the `.env` files.
+- Check the logs of the ELK stack services using the `docker-compose logs` command.
+- Verify that the Ansible playbooks ran successfully without any errors.
+- Ensure that the Docker Compose configuration files are correctly set up.

 ## Conclusion